-RESOLUTION NO. 2008-12-29
+RESOLUTION NO. 2009-01-02

-A RESOLUTON ADOPTING AND APPROVING RULES AND PROCEDURES FOR CITY COUNCIL MEETINGS AND PUBLIC HEARINGS FOR THE CITY OF DUNWOODY.
+A RESOLUTON RE-ADOPTING AND RE-APPROVING RULES AND PROCEDURES FOR CITY COUNCIL MEETINGS AND PUBLIC HEARINGS FOR THE CITY OF DUNWOODY, AS AMENDED.

-WHEREAS: Well-organized meetings allow a City Council to reach decisions in a fair and consistent manner; and WHEREAS: Efficiency is served when the process of planning and conducting public meetings is clearly stated and understood by public officials and citizens; and Public participation and access to the governmental decision-making process is a WHEREAS: key element of an open and transparent organization.
-NOW, THEREFORE, BE IT RESOLVED that all meetings of the Dunwoody City Council shall be conducted in accordance with the provisions of this meeting organization ordinance as outlined in the attached Rules and Procedures.
-SECTION 1.
-That the Rules and Procedures for City Council Meetings and Public Hearings are adopted and attached hereto as if fully set forth herein; and SECTION 2.
+- WHEREAS: Well-organized meetings allow a City Council to reach decisions in a fair and consistent manner; and - WHEREAS: Efficiency is served when the process of planning and conducting public meetings is clearly stated and understood by public officials and citizens; and - WHEREAS: Public participation and access to the governmental decision-making process is a key element of an open and transparent organization; - WHEREAS: The City previously passed the Rules and Procedures for City Council Meetings and Public Hearings by Resolution 2008-12-29 on December 18, 2008; and - WHEREAS: The City desires to amend the Rules and Procedures for City Council Meetings and Public Hearings by removing Section 24; and - WHEREAS: The amended Rules and Procedures for City Council Meetings and Public Hearings are attached hereto and incorporated herein by reference.

+NOW, THEREFORE, BE IT RESOLVED that all meetings of the Dunwoody City Council shall be conducted in accordance with the provisions of the Rules and Procedures for City Council Meetings and Public Hearings, as amended, and as follows:

+- SECTION 1.
+That the Rules and Procedures for City Council Meetings and Public Hearings, as amended, are re-adopted as attached hereto and incorporated herein; and - SECTION 2.
 That this Resolution shall become effective upon its adoption.

-SO RESOLVED this the 18th day of December, 2008.
-Approved: Ken Wright, Mayor Attest:
+SO RESOLVED this the $6^{th}$ day of January, 2009.

+Approved:

+Ken Wright, Mayor

+Attest: